synthbe/ProjectileMotion/README.md

 ## Todo
 * Complet the README
-* Make a pipeline for each algorithm
 * Collect more data
 * Generate synthetic data
 * API automation to read the data
 * Automation tests
 * Deploy the models
-* Check SciMl
+* Dynamic metrics for each model